RyanBalshaw/spectrally-regularised-LVMs/docs/source/parameter_estimation.rst

 Parameter estimation
 ====================

-The objective of this section is to provide detail on the proposed spectral regularisation term, the optimisation framework followed, and combine this into a final parameter estimation framework.
+The objective of this section is to give the necessary detail on the proposed spectral regularisation term, the optimisation framework followed, and combine this into a final parameter estimation framework for LVMs with spectral regularisation.

 Part one: The spectral regularisation term